-Habit and Habitat of Pila Globosa:
+Habit and Habitat of Pila:

-Pila globosa or the apple snail is one of the largest freshwater molluscs.
-It is commonly found in freshwater ponds, pools, tanks, lakes, marshes, rice fields and sometimes even in streams and rivers.
-They occur in those areas where there is a large amount of aquatic vegetation like Vallisneria, Pistia, for food.
-They are amphibious being adapted for life in water and on land.

-The animal creeps very slowly by its ventral muscular foot, covering about five cm per minute.

-The movement of the animal is like the gliding movement of planarian.
-During the rainy seasons Pila comes out of the ponds and makes long terrestrial tours, thus, respiring air directly.
-It can overcome long periods of drought in a dormant condition and buried in the mud; this period of inactivity is called aestivation or summer sleep.
+- > Pila the apple snail is one of the largest freshwater molluscs. - It is commonly found in freshwater ponds, pools, tanks, lakes, marshes, rice fields and sometimes even in streams and rivers. - > They occur in areas where there is a large amount of aquatic vegetation for food. - > They are amphibious being adapted for life in water and on land. - The animal creeps very slowly by its ventral muscular foot, covering about five cm per minute. - > The movement of the animal is like the gliding movement. - During the rainy seasons Pila comes out of the ponds and makes long terrestrial tours, thus, respiring air directly. - It can overcome long periods of drought in a dormant condition and buried in the mud; this period of inactivity is called aestivation or summer sleep.